BIG Hong Kong shopping guide

 Kowloon Tong, Festival Walk, Shatin

-No Hong Kong shopping guide would be complete without mention of the vast mall that is Festival Walk (tel: 2844-2222, www.festivalwalk.com).
+No shopper outing would be complete without a trip to the vast mall that is Festival Walk (tel: 2844-2222, www.festivalwalk.com).
 Take the C exit at Kowloon Tong Station.
 This is a great spot for the family with ice-skating and sufficient distractions for a half day or more.
 Bring along sturdy walking shoes, as this place is HUGE.
 All the usual high end and mid-end fare is available from Aape by Bathing Ape to Anteprima Wirebag and Bally.
 At the lux end find agnes b, Ashworth, Burberry Children and Durban and, for a better bargain, French Connection, Bauhaus and bossini.
 Check out Hollister (Shop UG-03, tel: 2265-5000, open 11am to 9pm), the California cool hangout, the utterly wild and high camp Juicy Couture (LG1-57), Mark by Mark Jacobs, and Patagonia (trendy and sharp outdoor lifestyle apparel) at L2-06.

 Dr Martens at Langham Place/ photo: Vijay Verghese